open-source-force/osf-blog/content/posts/no-one-ever-wanted-a-three-headed-hammer/index.md

 Do I think everyone who uses this platform becomes a Socialist?
 No, I do not.

-Do I think if this platform gets popular at all that the subject of Socialism is going to come up, and, insomuch as it is applied to this platform, piss off Socialist and non-Socialists alike?
+Do I think if this platform gets popular at all that the subject of Socialism is going to come up, and, insomuch as it is applied to this platform, piss off Socialists and non-Socialists alike?
 You betcha I do.

 So I want to take a moment here to say why I'm doing all of this.